NdagiStanley/dotfiles/README.md

 - `sh sync.sh --complete`

-    _to sync up the dotfiles and push to Github.
-This applies to you if you forked this repo or have your own dotfiles hosted online_
+    _to sync up the `dotfiles` and push to GitHub.
+This applies to you if you forked this repo_

 - `update`